naomichi-y/cloudwatch-logs-downloader/README.md

 # cloudwatch-logs-downloader

-Download logs for specified period from Amazon CloudWatch Logs.
+Download logs for specified period from Amazon CloudWatch Logs and output them to a file in JSON format.

 ## Setup